wmahfoudh/archmallow/docs/more.md

 # More useful stuff
-The installation discribed in previous steps provides a "minimal and working system", here are few other tools, for more specific use
+The installation discribed in previous steps provides a "minimal and working system", for more specific use, here are few other tools (sorted in alphabetic order)
 ## dvgrab
 For capturing viseo and audio from FireWire cameras (IEEE 1394), you need ``dvgrab``